chuoique/VLC-Remote/README.md

 ## Optimization

 When VLC browses a directory, it reads media to retrieve metadata like media length etc. and the process takes a lot of time.
 To avoid timeout, do not store more than 1000 of files in a single directory.
 Split into subdirectories when there are a lot of files.

+Network storage is slow.
+My quick experiment shows that for directory listing, a Samba share is 800 times slower and a NFS mount is 20 times slower than a local storage.
+If you experience timeout, try it first with the fastest mount to generate the cached directory listing or try to generate the listing manually.